Beijing is one of the oldest cities in the world. It’s also one of the largest.

 It’s important to plan your trip to the wall carefully, as each section is different and caters to different kinds of tourists.

-The folks over at China Highlights have a nice article which goes into more detail about the different sections.
+I’ve got a dedicated page on The Great Wall of China which goes into more detail about the different sections.

 17. Beware of scammers